 Undergraduate Writing Coordinator

 It took me some time to recognize my deepest passion.
-Prior to attending St. John’s, I faced many struggles that I would not wish upon anyone else.
-I constantly acted as a voice, advocating for both myself and others amid what I consider injustices.
+Growing up, I constantly acted as a voice, advocating for both myself and others amid what I considered injustices.
 It was not easy having the unpopular opinion, I must say.

 I'm in my 5th year at SJU, now as an English major.
 I spent my first 3 years as a Chemistry major and the switch has been both exciting and tough.
 Prior to my switch, my writing was mostly consumed by schoolwork (which I rarely enjoyed), with a few moments of personal creative writing.
 While the driving forces behind my writing haven’t changed much, I’ve been enjoying my experiences with writing in academia now more than ever and using my time to learn about what I wish to pursue with my career.
 So far I’m really interested in Critical Race Theory, Counter-Narratives and Performance Studies and how these tools help me better define my own identity.
 I’ve also discovered a relatively new field called Heavy Metal Music Studies, which is really exciting!
 Besides that, I am big fan of the pop-punk/metalcore music scene, e-sports, and adventuring with food.